Poems & Short Stories: 4,435

 B.M.
 Bower (1871-1940), author of western fiction based in the American West wrote Chip of the Flying U (1906).

 As one of the first women to make a career of crafting western stories, Bower's granddaughter Kate Baird Anderson has worked to keep her memory alive.
-B. M. Bower (aka Bertha Muzzy Sinclair) was born in the state of Minnesota in 1871.
+Bertha Muzzy Sinclair was born 15 November 1871 in the state of Minnesota.
 The Bower family headed west to Montana in 1888 where Bertha became a teacher in Grand Falls.
 Her first husband's name was Clayton J. Bower, whom she married at the age of nineteen.

 Around 1900 Bower started to pen short stories, but her novel Chip of the Flying U was her first commercial success and is still said to most representative of her work.
 "Bleak" Cabin, near Big Sandy in Montana is where she wrote it.
 In Flying U the Old Man's daughter, who just became a doctor, is coming to stay for the summer, and causes a lot of uproar among Chip and the rough and tumble cowhands who work on the range, the `badlands' at the edge of the Rocky Mountains in `BearPaw' country.
 Illustrations for many of her novels were done by Bower's friend Charles (Charley) Russell.
 On 12 August, 1905, Bertha married her second husband Bertrand W. Sinclair.
 They travelled to a number of different states, including New Mexico, California and Idaho.